 Luckily, you won’t be disappointed with Netflix’s February 2018 additions.
 Even if you plan to spend Valentine’s Day with your friends and family instead, Netflix still has something to offer.
-With a little bit of action, romance, comedy and adventure on the menu, where can you really go wrong?
+With a little action, romance, comedy, and adventure on the menu, where can you really go wrong?

 The titles are coming to the US, UK versions of Netflix as well as globally.
-If you see a show listed below that currently isn't available in your regions Netflix catalogue, don’t fret.
-By using a VPN Netflix subscribers can unblock Netflix catalogues from all over the globe.
-If you are outside of the US, you can use a VPN to gain access the US Netflix catalogue, which has more titles than any other country's version of Netflix.
+If you see a show listed below that currently isn't available in your regions Netflix catalog, don’t fret.
+By using a VPN Netflix subscribers can unblock Netflix catalogs from all over the globe.
+If you are outside of the US, you can use a VPN to gain access to the US Netflix catalog, which has more titles than any other country's version of Netflix.

 Ella Enchanted – February 1